 We are in hard, hard times.
 The fires of justice are burning all around us.
 We feel the rage, grief, and possibilities as the past year has thrown us all in a loop.
 Our movements are having to respond to so many attacks at the same time, amidst the challenges of the current pandemic, and the beginning of a new administration.

-Join us as a GROW Fellow to help our movements respond.
-GROW Fellowship will be held from the New Moon in March through August 2021.
-Building upon our previous GROW/ Thrive/ Shift programs beginning in 2015, it will equip UU (and UU adjacent!) young adults of color and white young adults with the skills, spiritual grounding, and community to engage in justice work within and beyond our Unitarian Universalist faith.
+The 2021 Fall G.R.O.W.
+(Grounded and Resilient Organizers Workshop) Fellowship will be held from the new moon in August through April 2022.
+Building upon our previous G.R.O.W./ Thrive/ Shift programs that started in 2015, the fellowship will equip UU (and UU adjacent!) young adults of color and white young adults with the skills, spiritual grounding, and community to engage in justice work within and beyond our Unitarian Universalist Faith.